Economy-Tool/site/docs/features/in-game-overlay/economy-tab.md

 > the default hotkey is **TAB**, this key can be changed in options.

-### Highest Money
+### Prediction Highest Money

-The highest money is represented by the green color, both in graphical and numerical value.
+The prediction highest money is represented by the green color, both in graphical and numerical value.

-### Lowest Money
+### Prediction Lowest Money

-The lowest money is represented by the red color, both in graphical and numerical value.
+The prediction lowest money is represented by the red color, both in graphical and numerical value.

 ### Current Money